Pouri Banayi: Life and career

 She was born Seddigheh Banayi (in Persian: صدیقه بنایی) in Arak, Iran.
 She lived there for four years.
-She has six sisters: Mehri, Akram (Aki), Ashie, Eshie, Massoumeh and Nassarin, all of whom live in California, and one brother, Mohammed, living in Tehran.
+She has six sisters: Mehri, Akram (Aki), Ashie, Eshie, Masoumeh and Nasrin, all of whom live in California, and one brother, Mohammad, living in Tehran.

 Her first feature film was The Foreign Bride, directed by Nosratollah Vahdat.
 Pouri didn't have any academic education in acting and because Vahdat was a distant relative, he suggested to her to act in his film.
 In 1967 she co-starred with Behrouz Vosoughi, who was a famous Iranian actor at the time.
 They cooperated in many films and in 1970 they appeared together in Qeysar, known as one of the major films and a symbol of Iranian new wave.
 She also co-starred with other superstars of the time such as: Mohammad Ali Fardin, Naser Malek Motiee, Manouchehr Vosugh, Iraj Ghaderi, Ali Nasirian, and Parviz Sayyad.
 Most of the Iranian movies were dubbed in those days and famous actors and actresses had specific dubbers.
 Zhaleh Kazemi was Pouri Banayi's dubber.
 Some of her films, like The Mandrake and The Falconet, in addition to Qeysar and Ghazal are considered milestones in performances of before revolution Iranian cinema.